 Students who do not hold a Students with Disabilities certificate should apply to the Differentiated Instruction – Students with Disabilities MSED program.

-For more information about this and other Differentiated Instruction programs, please contact Dr. René Garrison, program director (see below), or take a look at our e-brochure.
+For more information about this and other Differentiated Instruction programs, please contact Dr. René Hauser, program director (see below), or take a look at our e-brochure.

 Please email Dr. Rene' E. Hauser with any questions about Differentiated Instruction Internships.

 A Note about the Teacher Certification Entrance Requirement

 The MSED in Differentiated Instruction — Gifted program requires certification for full admission.
 We understand that currently enrolled college students — and many who have recently graduated — will not be certified at the time of application.
 In these cases, St. Bonaventure offers a conditional admission that becomes finalized once certification is confirmed.

 If you have not yet submitted the edTPA, apply for admission to the graduate program

 anyway so you can start classes this fall.
 We provide edTPA support as you move to finish the portfolio.
 You must submit the edTPA portfolio before starting your second semester of classes.

 If you are still in the process of taking some of the new certification exams, apply for admission to the graduate program